 Flenniken is an editor and president of Floating Bridge Press, a nonprofit press dedicated to publishing Washington State poets, and president of Jack Straw Foundation, an audio arts studio and cultural center.
-Flenniken teaches poetry in the schools through arts agencies like Writers in the Schools and Jack Straw.
-As Poet Laureate, she is trying to reach all 39 counties in Washington, and is especially interested in visiting 3rd, 4th and 5th graders.
-She was Distinguished Visiting Poet at Seattle University in Spring 2013.
+Flenniken teaches poetry in the schools through arts agencies like Writers in the Schools and Jack Straw, and she will be a returning Distinguished Visiting Poet at Seattle University in Winter 2015.
 Flenniken holds a Master of Fine Arts degree in creative writing from Pacific Lutheran University, as well as bachelor’s and master’s degrees in civil engineering from Washington State University and University of Washington.

 I came to poetry late, after working eight years as a civil engineer and hydrologist, three on the Hanford Nuclear Reservation.
 I started writing when I quit work to stay home with my young children.
 I took a night class in poetry--and I’ve taken it seriously ever since.